bccbass/BenjaminCampbell_T1A3/README.md

 - Any Terminal application with a minimum view width of 110 columns

 **********
-### Setup configuration and Gameplay:
+### Installation and Gameplay:

-1. **Check Python Install Status**: In order to run Yahtzee Python 3.10 or higher must be installed.
+1. **Check Python Install Status**: Python 3.10 or higher must be installed to run Yahtzee.

     To check if Python is installed locally and verify current version:
     ```